chatwoot/docs/docs/contributing-guide/tests/cypress.md

 Open `docker-compose.yaml` and update all the `RAILS_ENV` values from `development` to `test`

 #### Update the Port
-Under rails section in your `docker-compose.yaml` update the port value as given below
+Under rails section in your `docker-compose.yaml` update the port value as given below.
 ```
 ports:
   - 5050:3000